Siachen conflict: 2016

 On 4 January 2016, four Indian soldiers of the Ladakh Scouts, were killed in an avalanche on the Southern Glacier while on patrol duty in Nobra Valley.

 On the morning of 3 February 2016, ten Indian soldiers including one Junior commissioned officer of the 6th Madras battalion were buried under the snow when a massive avalanche struck their post in the Northern Glacier at a height of 19,600 feet, on the Actual Ground Position Line.
 Pakistani officials offered their help in search and rescue operations 30 hours after the incident, although it was declined by Indian military authorities.
 During the rescue operations, the Indian army found Lance Naik Hanumanthappa alive, though in a critical condition, after being buried under 25 feet snow for 6 days.
 He was taken to Army Research and Referral Hospital in Delhi.
 His condition became critical later on due to multiple organ failure and lack of oxygen to brain and he died 11 February 2016.

 On 27 February, a civilian porter working with the Indian army in the Northern Glacier, fell to his death in a 130-foot crevasse.

 On 17 March, two Indian soldiers from the Chennai-21 regiment were killed, and bodies recovered in 12-feet deep ice.

 On 25 March, two Indian jawans died after they were buried in an avalanche in the Turtuk sector while on patrol.

 On 1 April, Indian General Dalbir Singh and General D. S. Hooda of the Northern Command visited the Siachen glacier in order to boost morale after 17 of its soldiers died in 2016.

 2018 – 2019

 On 14 July 2018, 10 Indian Army soldiers were killed as result of Avalanche in Siachen.

 On 19 January 2019, 7 Indian Army soldiers were killed as result of an avalanche in Siachen.

 On 3 June 2019, Indian defense minister Rajnath Singh visited the Indian army's forward posts and base camp in Siachen.
 He interacted with the Indian soldiers deployed in Siachen and commended their courage.
 He claimed that more than 1,100 Indian soldiers have died defending the Siachen glacier.

 From 18 to 30 November 2019, 6 Indian soldiers and 2 Indian civilians porters were killed as result of an avalanche in the northern and southern part of Siachen glacier.

+2021 – 2023

+2 Indian soldiers were killed in an avalanche in Haneef sub-sector in 2021.
+An Indian soldier was killed and 3 were injured in a fire incident on 19 July 2023.

+2025

+3 Indian soldiers were killed in an avalanche after being trapped under snow.